jonaskuske/smoothscroll-anchor-polyfill/README.md

 > This process can also be automated using a [PostCSS plugin](https://github.com/jonaskuske/postcss-smoothscroll-anchor-polyfill), so you can write regular CSS and don't have to bother with font-families.
 It just works™

 ### 2. Install the polyfill
+Because this polyfill only wires up anchor links with the browser's native `window.scroll()` and `element.scrollIntoView()` methods, you'll need to load a polyfill providing smooth scroll to these methods in addition to the steps outlined below.
+> [smoothscroll-polyfill](http://iamdustan.com/smoothscroll/) works, but you can just as well use another one or write your own implementation.
+[Learn More](https://jonaskuske.github.io/smoothscroll-anchor-polyfill#requirements)
 #### 2a.
 From a CDN
 ```html
 <script src="https://unpkg.com/smoothscroll-anchor-polyfill"></script>